 It was a coup and a great spot by Nestlé, but they also identified that they needed to keep on innovating to hold their own against steep local competition.
 So in order to maintain a competitive advantage they decided they would deviate from the standard KitKat branding which is seen across the rest of the world.

-So it’s a combination of elements (some constructed by Nestlé and some which are out of their control) which are unique to the Japanese market: a huge dollop of luck, a variety of flavors, and innovative ways of presenting the KitKats.
+So it’s a combination of elements (some constructed by Nestlé and some which are out of their control) which are unique to the Japanese market: a huge dollop of luck, a variety of flavours, and innovative ways of presenting the KitKats.
 On top of this, most Japanese confectionery is not very sweet, so what a westernised taste might consider a humble chocolate bar is actually rather a delicacy.

 All this means that Nestlé have had the opportunity to present it as a premium product, rather than the mass consumer treat exemplified by the tagline “Have a break, have a KitKat”.
 Far from considering it a simple snack, Nestlé have opened a series of eight high-end “Chocolatory” boutiques in Japan where shoppers can pick up gourmet KitKats in beautifully packaged gift boxes.